List of Linux Environment Variables and How to Set Them

 echo $JAVA_HOME

-If the variable has been properly set, the echo command will display the value.
+The echo command will display the value if the variable has been appropriately set.
 If the variable has no set value, you might not see anything on the screen.

 It’s important to understand that any variable you set with the export command will only remain for the duration of the session.
 Once the session terminates for any reason, the variables you set will become “unset” and won’t be available in the subsequent sessions.

-Let’s see how we can make the variables “persist” beyond the current session.
+Let’s see how to make the variables “persist” beyond the current session.

 Make Environment Variables “Persist”